Gabriel Moreno Player Props: Diamondbacks vs. Phillies

-On Monday, Gabriel Moreno (.241 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
+On Tuesday, Gabriel Moreno (hitting .207 in his past 10 games) and the Arizona Diamondbacks play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
 First pitch is at 9:40 PM ET.

 In his last game he had a hitless showing (0-for-4) against the Tigers.